-If you are a journalist, filmmaker or professional photographer and wish to travel to Ethiopia to report on a given situation or story, you will require a journalist visa.
+If you are a journalist, filmmaker, photographer or media professional commissioned to travel to Ethiopia to report on a given situation or story, you will require a journalist visa.

 1. Required Documents